 What Do I Need to Apply for Probate?

-To apply for probate, an application must be made to the Supreme Court and the relevant application fee must be paid.
-In order for the Court to make the Order for Probate, it must be satisfied that the deceased has actually died, that the Will that is being presented is the final version of the Will made by the deceased and that it has been prepared and signed in accordance with the estate Law’s in Victoria.
+To apply for probate, an application must be made to the Supreme Court, and the relevant application fee must be paid.
+For the Court to make the Order for Probate, it must be satisfied that the deceased has died, that the Will being presented is the final version of the Will made by the deceased and that it has been prepared and signed following the estate Law’s in Victoria.

 Liability limited by a scheme approved under Professional Standards Legislation.